nitindw/Awsome-LLM-Intelligent-systems/README.md

 # <p align=center>`Awsome-LLM-Modal for Autonomous Driving`<br>
-This repo contains a curated list of resources on LLM for Intelligent systems( Autonomous driving, Robotics ..etc), arranged chronologically.
+This repo contains a curated list of resources on LLM for Intelligent systems(Autonomous driving, Robotics, etc.), arranged chronologically.
 We regularly update it with the latest papers and their corresponding open-source implementations.</p>

 <p align="center">
 <img src="/Learning3_Methods.gif" width="500" height="500"/>